Energy Release. Quick Reference Ratio Chart

 What are some of the benefits of using Energy Release?

+Energy Release.
 Many vehicles sit idle for long periods of time.
 Mother Nature takes its toll on them.
 The combustion process in an engine forms acids witch is highly corrosive when the vapors condense.
 These acids collect in the upper cylinder areas where their temperature is raised above their dew point.
 The acids condense and etch the cylinder walls and piston rings, which accounts for engine wear.
-Some of the benefits of using ER include the following:
+Some of the benefits of using Energy Release Oil Additive include the following:

 - Reduced operating temperatures